Source assessment

 # Text Analysis

-It is important to figure out what the author wants to convey to you as a reader.
+Figure out what the author wants to convey to you as a reader.
 You should also look at what rhetoric the author uses in communicating their results.
 The text analysis allows you to assess and compare the professionality of the text, and answer some important questions about its quality.
 How does the text compare to other relevant works?
 How is the language of the text?

 - What findings does the researcher come to?